Electronic stock market board with red and blue numbers and percentages, reflected on a glass facade, with blurred pedestrians in the background.

 66%

-Source: Annual reports 2023; Strategy& analysis
+Source: Annual reports of respective asset managers, Strategy& analysis

 Asset management archetypes